 Lending to the real economy remains constrained.
-Credit growth in Slovenia is still negative (Graph 2.1.8), although that is due largely to the one-off transfer of NPLs to the BAMC.
-The negative credit growth is more pronounced for domestic-owned than for foreign-owned banks, partly because of the speed of deleveraging of domestic-owned banks but also due to differences in market behaviour and the banks' risk aversion (Graph 2.1.9).
-The negative trend in lending to non-financial corporates is closely linked to the low cash-flow capacity and high leverage of the Slovenian corporate sector, the remaining high level of corporate NPLs on banks' balance sheets and the ongoing financial and operational restructuring in the corporate sector.
+Credit growth in Slovenia continues to be negative (Graph 2.1.8), although a large part of that negative growth is due to the one-off transfer of non-performing loans to the BAMC.
+The negative credit growth is more pronounced for domestic-owned than for foreign-owned banks, partly due to the speed of deleveraging of domestic-owned banks but also due to differences in market behaviour and the banks' risk aversion (Graph 2.1.9).
+The negative trend in lending to non-financial corporates is closely linked to the low cash-flow capacity and high leverage of the Slovenian corporate sector, the remaining high level of corporate non-performing loans on banks' balance sheets and the on-going financial and operational restructuring in the corporate sector.
 The number of creditworthy corporates requesting loans in the domestic market is low and competition for these clients is intense.
-Most of the nationally recognised, well-established and financially sound companies have access to financing abroad at more competitive rates, as loan rates (especially shortterm) in Slovenia tend to be above those of their regional peers (Graph 2.1.10 and 2.1.11).
-Some of these companies also take the opportunity to tap international and domestic capital markets (10).
-Consequently, competition between domestic banks has further increased and has started to exert pressure on corporate lending rates, which could adversely affect banks' net interest margins and future profitability.
+Most of the nationally recognized, well-established financially sound companies have access to financing abroad at more competitive rates, as loan rates (especially short-term) in Slovenia generally remain above those of their regional peers (Graph 2.1.10 and 2.1.11), or are taking the opportunity to tap international and domestic capital markets (12).
+Consequently, competition between domestic banks has further increased and has started to exert pressure on corporate lending rates, which could adversely impact net interest margins and profitability of the banks going forward.